 If your Florida road trip experience has only been on I-95, I-75, and the Turnpikes, then you will be surprised (pleasantly, I hope) to learn that there are plenty of opportunities to drive on unpaved roads.

 Some beaches allow for beach driving.
-Daytona Beach is perhaps most well known and has 13 miles of drivable beach.
+Daytona Beach is perhaps most well known car beach in the world and it has 13 miles of drivable beach.

 The state of Florida has ample opportunity to shop, worship, and more from your car.
 Good thing we are on a road trip!